singh-man/books/crackingTheCoding/17_hard.md

 	[A, B, A, A, A,  B, B, B, A,  B, A, A,  B, B, A, A, A, A, A, A]

-We're looking for the smallest subarray where count (A,  subarray) =   count(B,  subarray).
+We're looking for the smallest subarray where count(A, subarray) = count(B,  subarray).

 **Brute Force**

 Let's start with the obvious solution.
-Just go through all subarrays, count the number ofAs and Bs (or letters and numbers), and find the longest one that is equal.
+Just go through all subarrays, count the number of As and Bs (or letters and numbers), and find the longest one that is equal.

 We can make one small optimization to this.
 We can start with the longest subarray and, as soon as we find one which fits this equality condition, return it.
 ```java